-It is our privilege to present to you the City of Kissimmee's Budget in Brief.
+t is our privilege to present to you the City of Kissimmee's Budget in Brief.
 This document is intended to provide residents, business owners, and visitors with a clear vision of the City's financial state.
 Our organization prides itself on transparency and fiscal stewardship, and this document reaffirms our organization's perspective regarding open, honest, and effective local government.
 Over the next year, the Commission's priorities will be at the forefront of our initiatives.
+The theme for the FY 2024-25 budget is sustainability centered around the pillars of growth and investment to sustain.
+Sustainability means meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+As such, this budget was built with present and future Kissimmeeians in mind.
+We believe this budget equips us to serve both in alignment with the City's Strategic Plan.
 Though the economy remains fragile and volatile, we can chart our course into long-term sustainability and prime quality of life for all through careful direction.
 We will continue to manage our finances in the most responsible manner possible and ensure that transparency will always be preserved to maintain good governance.

-This Budget in Brief is intended to provide an overview of the City's approach to balancing the budget; outline the major sources of funding to pay for City services and infrastructure, and summarize the Fiscal Year 2024 operating and capital budgets.
+This Budget in Brief is intended to provide an overview of the City's approach to balancing the budget; outline the major sources of funding to pay for City services and infrastructure, and summarize the Fiscal Year 2025 operating and capital budgets.

-For more details, we invite you to review the full Fiscal Year 2024 operating and capital budget documents, available on

-> the City of Kissimmee website at kissimmee.gov/budget
+For more details, we invite you to review the full Fiscal Year 2025 operating and capital budget documents, available on the City of Kissimmee website at kissimmee.gov/budget.